Anthony-Asamoah/Sean_or_tony_01.00/README.md

 # Sean_or_tony_01.00

-a repository to hold the firsts scripts written by Anthony
+a repository to hold the firsts scripts written by Anthony while learning python.